Wojtek242/route0/lessons/introduction-to-route-0.md

 Before moving on to the next lesson it would be good to introduce a particularly useful tool in studying networks, Wireshark, by using it to look at pings from `h1_1` to `h1_2`.
-Wireshark is a tool that lets you capture and inspect packets sent and received over all interfaces on a device.
+Wireshark is a tool that lets you capture and inspect packets sent and received over any interface on a device.
 Furthermore, it is able to present them in a human readable form rather than simply dumping the binary representation directly from the wire.

 Start by running the command to trigger `h1_1` to send pings to `h1_2`.
 Now open a new terminal window and navigate to the `route0` directory.
 We will use the `attach.py` helper script to run Wireshark on `R1` and `h1_2`.
 Let's start with `R1` by running

 ```
 sudo python attach.py --node R1 --cmd wireshark
 ```